pikvm/pikvm/docs/flashing_os.md

 ### Using Linux CLI

-Decompress and flash the image.
-Be careful when choosing your device path:
+Decompress and flash the image. **Be careful when choosing the device path, it may be different on your OS**:

 ```
 # xz --decompress v2-hdmi-rpi4-latest.img.xz